-(4) Identifying Ordinary Frames These frames are identified in the same manner as for monohulls.
-The same restrictions apply for establishing which framing qualifies as ordinary framing as apply to monohulls.
+(4) Identifying Ordinary Frames These frames are identified in the same manner as for conventional hulls.
+The same restrictions apply for establishing which are the qualifying ordinary frames as apply to conventional hull forms (refer to the general requirements of §69.109(p)).
 For example:

-- (i) Frames must be spaced on centers that are a maximum of four (4) feet apart across an associated tonnage interval. - (ii) If there are different sized frames, the largest sized frames that alternate with smaller frames and are spaced on centers that are a maximum of eight (8) feet apart across an associated tonnage interval are considered the ordinary frames. - (iii) Frames must be continuous from the bottom of the vessel to the tonnage deck.
+- (i) Frames must be spaced on centers that are a maximum of four (4) feet apart across an associated tonnage interval. - (ii) If there are different sized frames, the largest sized frames that alternate with smaller frames and are spaced on centers that are a maximum of eight (8) feet apart across an associated tonnage interval are used as the basis for establishing the line of the ordinary frames. - (iii) Frames must be continuous from the bottom of the vessel to the tonnage deck.